 How retailers try to “get” shoppers on Black Friday

-“The goal of a typical Black Friday retailer is to attract customers by offering a few key products at a so-called discount.
-Then, once those ‘deals’ run out, the retailers have still got you in their hooks because you’re already in their stores or on their sites, at which point you’re more likely to buy something else — even if it’s not on sale.”
+Per the website: “The goal of a typical Black Friday retailer is to attract customers by offering a few key products at a so-called discount.
+Then, once those ‘deals’ run out, the retailers have still got you in their hooks because you’re already in their stores or on their sites, at which point you’re more likely to buy something else — even if it’s not specific Black Friday sales.”

 What should you buy on Black Friday and what shouldn’t you?